-These tasks are all done to serve the purpose of establishing a presence within the SERPs for local terms in the local pack with Google My Business, and the organic search results for geotargeted keywords.
+These tasks are all done to serve the purpose of establishing a presence within the SERPs for local terms in the local map pack with Google Business Profiles, and the organic search results for localized keywords.

-Those who influence your specific local market might not command a highly authoritative site.
+Websites in your specific local area might not command a highly authoritative site.
 They might be small themselves.

 Even if a website has a low DA, getting a link from them might be more valuable than from Forbes, Huffington Post, or The New York Times simply because they have influence in and are relevant to your small market, .

-While it is always great to get these type of links, we must understand the limitations that local businesses are dealing with – and, more often than not, the lack of budget to produce the type of content that these big publishers are looking for.
+While it is always great to get big links from highly authoritative sites, it’s important to understand the limitations that local businesses are dealing with – and, more often than not, the lack of budget to produce the type of content that these big publishers are looking for.

-It’s amazing to reach for the stars, but we need to understand the parameters we’re working with.
+It’s great to set big goals, but we need to understand the parameters we’re working with.

-A local business will only do business in the confines of the local space it’s in, so doing business in San Francisco and getting traffic from New York might prove to be worthless to the business in the end.
+A local business will only do business in the confines of the local space it’s in, so doing business in San Francisco and getting traffic from New York might prove to be worthless in the end.

-Citation building, finding general directories, and correcting the information you are currently in will help you get started.
+Citation building, finding general directories, niche directories, and correcting the information you are currently in will help you get started.

-Citations are great because they offer the ability to place your NAP information somewhere and allow you to put a link down on some fairly decent websites that are not spam and might even be seen by some random searches if the query is low enough in competition.
+Citations are great because they enable you to put a link down on some fairly decent websites where your key business information might even be seen by some searchers, if the query is low enough in competition.

-Services that allow you to tackle citation building include:
+Services to help you to tackle citation building include:

-Where Do The Opportunities Lie? – Anywhere You Can Find It!
+Where Do The Opportunities Lie?
+Anywhere You Can Find Them!

 “Who would link back to a sandwich shop?” – Anonymous SEO Specialist

-There is a general idea floating around that local link building might not be beneficial, might not be natural, or (in some cases) might seem impossible.
+There is a common idea floating around that local link building might not be beneficial, might not be natural, or (in some cases) might seem impossible.

 Local link opportunities may not have the same variety as national or global link options.
-You’re fighting to rank for hyper-local keywords, which tend to not have a lot of search volume, and you will be working with websites with low authority to start.
+You’re fighting to rank for hyperlocal keywords which tend to not have a lot of search volume, and you will be working with websites with low authority to start.

 - Local newspapers or media outlets that do features on local eats.

-- Local bloggers who have a small following but that entire following is within your locality.
+- Local bloggers who have a small following but that entire following is within your target area.

-- Local event pages that write content about what to do in a locality – tourism sites, downtown directories, chamber of commerce.
+- Local event pages that write content about what to do in an area – tourism sites, downtown directories, Chambers of Commerce, etc.

-- Other local businesses that also have websites and are open to having a local partners page or businesses we love page.
+- Other local businesses that also have websites and are open to having a “Local Partners” page or a “Businesses We Love” page.

-- Local charities that the business owner could sponsor or volunteer for that offers a featured volunteers page.
+- Local charities that the business owner could sponsor or volunteer for that offer a featured volunteers page.